zhiyhucode/structured_random_phase_retrieval/README.rst

 Citation
 --------

-If you use this code in your research, please cite our paper:
+If you are interested in citing the work, please cite our paper:

 .. code-block:: bibtex